Tune in, turn on.

 All of these sites stream on their desktop websites or mobile device apps, and you can even enjoy my music on Apple TV through the Podcast or Mixcloud apps.
-While you're busy exploring, I would appreciate it if you headed on over to my Remark Facebook page and clicked “Like”.
-As always, your feedback and thoughts are welcomed, for I love hearing from people all over the world who enjoy my music.
+While you're busy exploring, I would appreciate if you headed over to my Remark Facebook page and clicked “Like”.
+Your feedback and thoughts are welcomed, for I love hearing from people all over the world who enjoy my music.
 Feel free to let me know.

 Life is a dance floor: An autobiography.

 I have been collecting records since I was 7 years old.
 I’ll never forget my first 7” single, Air Supply’s “Lost in Love”, or my first 12” single, Lipps Inc.’s “Funkytown”.
 Or of course when I bought my first Technics SL-1200 turntable in 1988.
 This passion for music would become a DJ career at the age of 17 when I began working for a nightclub called Visage in Orlando, Florida, playing goth hits from Depeche Mode, New Order, The Cure, and The Smiths; synth-pop from Pet Shop Boys, Erasure, and Book of Love; and of course some industrial classics from Nitzer Ebb, Ministry, and Front 242.
 The new wave and industrial tracks of the 1980s paved the foundation for an obsession for house music that continues through today.

 Fueled by Orlando's exploding dance music scene, my DJ career skyrocketed in the early 1990s.
 Throughout the decade I held residencies and played at every club in the bustling nightlife of Orlando, including Renaissance, Cairo, Icon, Ultraviolet, Southern Nights, The Edge, and the legendary Club at Firestone.
 I travelled extensively throughout the US playing major events in several cities, including spectacular gigs in Indianapolis, Boston, Charleston, Atlanta, and Miami.
 I’ve had the pleasure of playing alongside other renowned and respected artists, namely Robby Clark, Chris Fortier, Jimmy Van M, DJ Feelgood, DJ Dan, D-Fuse, Terry Mullan, Kimball Collins, Andy Hughes, Blue Amazon, John Debo, and Icey.